Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - *How will my chain accept fee payment?
 In one asset? in several?*

+### Our starting example setup requirements
+1. Parachain that does not charge for relay incoming messages.
+2. Parachain that trusts the relay as the reserve chain for the relay token
+3. Parachain that mints in pallet-balances when it receives relay chain tokens.
+4. Parachain that uses 32 byte accounts and that makes it possible for users to execute local XCM.
+---

+### Configuring LocationToAccountId
+This will define how we convert a multilocation into a local accountId.
+This is useful when we want to withdraw/deposit tokens from a multilocation-defined origin or when we want to dispatch as signed origins from a multilocation-defined origin.

+Xcm-builder allows us to configure LocationToAccountId conversions in an easy manner.
+Let's look at our options:

+1. `Account32Hash`: The most generic locationToAccountIdConverter.
+It basically hashes the multilocation and takes the lowest 32 bytes to make a 32 byte account.

+2. `ParentIsPreset`: A structure that allows to convert only the parent multilocation into an account of the form `b'Parent' + trailing 0s`

+2. `ChildParachainConvertsVia`: A structure that allows to convert the child parachain multilocation into an account of the form `b'para' + para_id_as_u32 + trailing 0s`

+3. `SiblingParachainConvertsVia`: A structure that allows to convert the sibling parachain multilocation into an account of the form `b'sibl' + para_id_as_u32 + trailing 0s`

+4. `AccountId32Aliases`: A structure that allows to convert a local AccountId32 multilocation into a accountId of 32 bytes.

+5. `AccountId20Aliases`: A structure that allows to convert a local AccountKey20 multilocation into a accountId of 20 bytes.

+For our example, we only need the 4th.
+We have a requirement of users being able to execute local XCM, and as such we need to be able to Withdraw/Deposit from their accounts

+---

 ### Configuring asset-transactors with xcm-builder
 Asset transactors define how we are going to withdraw and deposit assets.
 What we set in here depends heavily on what do we want our chain to be able to transfer:

 1. `CurrencyAdapter`: A simple adapter that uses a single currency as the assetTransactor.
 This is usually used for withdrawing/depositing the native token of the chain.
 2. `FungiblesAdapter`: Used for depositing/withdrawing from a set of defined fungible tokens.
 An example of these would be `pallet-assets` tokens.

+For our example, it suffices to uses `CurrencyAdapter`, as all we are going to do is mint in a single currency (Balance) whenever we receive the relay token.

 ---
 ### Configuring origin-converter with xcm-builder